Ciberusps/find-steam-app/README.md

   - no manifest
   - has folder `dota 2 beta` in `/common`
 - disk F - right disk
   - has appmanifest_570.acf
   - dont have appmanifest \*.acf.tmp.save
   - has folder `dota 2 beta` in `/common`

+4. manifest exists but game folder - not
+5. manifest exists but game moved in another library and cant read manifest
+6. manifest exists but game moved in another library, we can only compare size of games and choose heavier one

 ## TODO

 - jsdoc/tsdoc
+- better edge cases description
+- mb in `findSteam` return `libraryfolders.vdf` path
+- mb in `findSteam` return paths to apps manifests and installs